2015 Bangkok bombing

-On 17 August 2015, a bombing took place inside the Erawan Shrine at the Ratchaprasong intersection in Pathum Wan District, Bangkok, Thailand, killing 20 people and injuring 125.
+On 17 August 2015, a bombing took place inside the Erawan Shrine at the Ratchaprasong intersection in Pathum Wan district, Bangkok, Thailand, killing 20 people and injuring 125.
 Thai police were reported to have arrested two suspects, the second of whom confessed to having been the bomber.
 He later retracted his confession.

 Prior incidents

 Prior to this bombing incident, there were two other bombings in Thailand in the same year.
 In February 2015, two bombs exploded on the Siam BTS Station outside the nearby Siam Paragon shopping mall, injuring three people.
 The attack was believed to have been politically motivated.
 In April 2015, a car bomb exploded in Ko Samui, injuring seven.

 Attack

 On 17 August 2015, at 18:55 ICT (11:55 UTC), a bomb exploded inside the grounds of the Erawan Shrine, near the busy Ratchaprasong Intersection in Bangkok's city centre.
 The Royal Thai Police said that 3 kg of TNT had been stuffed in a pipe bomb and left under a bench near the outer rim of the grounds surrounding the shrine, and that an electronic circuit suspected to have been used in the attack was found 30 m from the scene.
 Surveillance footage showed a suspect leaving a backpack at the scene shortly before the explosion.

 No one has yet claimed responsibility for the attack.
 The attacks are thought to have targeted Thailand's tourism and economy, but there has been a range of inconsistencies in the statements of Thai authorities about those arrested and the reasons for the attack.
-The Thai government has at times suggested the bombers acted to avenge a crackdown on their human trafficking network, to take revenge for Thailand's deportation of a group of Uighurs back to China in July 2015, to strike a blow for the insurgents fighting the Thai government in the deep south, or for reasons related to Thailand's domestic politics.
+The Thai government has at times suggested the bombers acted to avenge a crackdown on their human trafficking network, to take revenge for Thailand's deportation of a group of Uyghurs back to China in July 2015, to strike a blow for the insurgents fighting the Thai government in the deep south, or for reasons related to Thailand's domestic politics.
 The government has implicated a range of other suspects in the bombing, mostly Thai opponents of the military regime.

 The site of the bombing had been cleaned, and the crater paved over with cement, by 19 August.